4bic/4bic.github.io/aboutme.md

 My name is Robin Kiplangat.
 I have the following qualities:

 - I'm looking forward to rocking a great mustache
 - I'm loyal to my family

 What else do you need?

 ### my history

-To be honest, I'm a lot of thing to different people, ain't we all 😄.
+To be honest, I'm a lot of things to different people, then again ain't we all 😄.

 An idealist mostly with a determination and reliability to surmount obstacles, handle obligations and one who endeavors for excellence in existence.